PGCL1/Philosophers/README.md

 ## My notes

 All in all, this project for me, was a great learning path into concurrent programming, its advantages and drawbacks.
 It was also a stepping stone into understand deterministic programming and non-deterministic programming.
-I enjoyed my times with threads and hope to see more in the future.
+I enjoyed my times with threads and processes and hope to see more in the future.
 Peace!

 G